mattjon233/mattjon233/README.md

 Desenvolvedor Full Stack brasileiro! <img src="https://tenor.com/search/brazil-gifs" width="30">

-- 🔭 Trabalho atualmente na Accenture como Desenvolvedor de Software Júnior I
+- 🔭 Actually working as a Junior Developer in Accenture!
-- 🌱 Aprendendo Javascript.
+- 🌱 3-year experience working full-time as a programmer.
-- ⚡ Gosto muito de jogar.
+- ⚡ I love animals and i have a little dog named Rocket :D
-- ⚡ Amo animais!
+- 📫 You can reach me on linkedin https://www.linkedin.com/in/matthews-jones-545733179/

 ---